1. How do I clean my email list with Clearalist?

 Basically, to send an email needs two things, the sender and the recipient; when you hit send on that primary email, your mail server tries to locate the intended recipient’s mailbox on their mail server, to transfer the message.
 If for some cause that connection or transfer fails, your mail server should inform you and this, is the bounce back email, which means failure to deliver.

-3. Permission denied this means the recipient’s mail server mistakenly thinks you’re spam, or malware, and is protecting itself by refusing to accept any of your content.
+- Permission denied means the recipient’s mail server mistakenly thinks you’re spam, or malware, and is protecting itself by refusing to accept any of your content.